David-Lor/GTAIV-SimpleGangWar/README.md

 - `SpawnpointFloodLimitPeds`: limit how many peds can be near its spawnpoint.
 If more than this quantity of peds are near the spawnpoint, no more peds on the team will spawn (greater than 0; if 0, not set)
 - `SpawnpointFloodLimitDistance`: in-game distance from a team spawnpoint to keep track of the SpawnpointFloodLimitPeds.
 Can be integer or decimal (if using decimals, use dot or comma depending on your system regional settings)
 - `RunToSpawnpoint`: if true, the peds task will be to run to their enemies' spawnpoint; if false, will be to fight hated targets on the area (true/false) (currently not working, fine, recommended to leave on false or remove).
+- Intervals: delay between loop runs.
+Lower values will have more precise results but also use more system resources.
+Default values are recommended.
+Two values are available, depending on the battle stage:
+  - `IdleInterval`: when battle is not running
+  - `BattleInterval`: when battle is running

 ## Known bugs